 Senior Research Associate

 In the area of young drivers, Arthur has examined the magnitude and nature of the effect of GDL on young driver crashes, the degree of teen compliance with GDL restrictions, methods to facilitate parental management and supervision of beginning drivers, and the role of both parents and police in enforcing restrictions.
-In his recent work, Arthur was the principal investigator for a project funded by the AAA Foundation for Traffic Safety to investigate how parents supervise their teens’ driving during the learner stage of GDL.
+Arthur was the principal investigator for a project funded by the AAA Foundation for Traffic Safety to investigate how parents supervise their teens’ driving during the learner stage of GDL.
 The study involved regular interviews with 50 families as they progressed through the learner stage.
 In addition, cameras were installed in the vehicles of these families to capture information that could not be obtained by self-report.
 In an extension of the original project, Arthur continued following the 50 families once teens made the transition to independent driving.

 Arthur also has been involved in numerous projects to improve motorcyclist safety, including a study to examine the high rate of motorcycle crashes in western North Carolina, a project to evaluate a North Carolina-sponsored motorcycle safety program called “BikeSafe,” a statewide survey of motorcyclists in North Carolina and a study to estimate motorcycle exposure based on odometer readings from motorcycle safety inspection data.
 Recently, he was principal investigator on Motorcycle Safety: A Review of the State of Knowledge.
 Funded by the National Highway Traffic Safety Administration (NHTSA), the objective of the project was to conduct a comprehensive review of the research literature on motorcycle safety, and to prepare a comprehensive report that could serve as an important resource for researchers, program planners, trainers and policy makers.